-Have students construct two food chains, using the animal list and the "what eats what" document to assist.
-They should make one aquatic and one terrestrial food web.
-Food chains can be as simple as written animal names on a sheet of paper.
-Students could also look up the animals that they use in their web and cutout or draw pictures to include.
+Have students construct two food chains, using the animal list to assist.
+Food chains can be as simple as written on a sheet of paper showing the energy flowing from producers up to tertiary consumer(s).
+Or you can encourage students to look up the animals that they use in their web and cutout or draw pictures to include.
+Challenge them by having students one aquatic and one terrestrial food web.